 Keep collections neat and tidy.
 A mishmash of collectibles strewn about a room doesn’t allow you to focus on any one item.
 Simplify your collection by choosing the most interesting pieces and grouping them by similar size and color.
 Gather the items and display them in one spot to create an orderly grouping.

 Books are often a source of consternation when it comes to accessorizing shelves.
 The tendency is to position every book vertically like in a library.
 Instead, alternate horizontal stacks with vertical rows to create an interesting visual mix.

 Add in a few decorative items to break up expanses of books and to serve as casual bookends.
 Organize the bindings by color or cover them in handmade jackets of the same paper.
 An important design rule is to have accessories positioned at different levels throughout a room.
 You can use stacks of books as decorative pedestals to give your treasures a needed lift.

 Eye Your Art

 One exception to the rule pertains to gallery walls or stairways where a grouping of pictures spans a large area.
-To make a gallery wall cohesive choose frames with a unifying elements such as a similar frame color, size, shape or matting.
+To make a gallery wall cohesive, choose frames with a unifying element such as similar frame color, size, shape, or matting.

 Designers often use a combination of artwork and accessories.
 For example, pair an oversize map with a grouping of antique globes.
 Hang the art 8 to 12 inches above a table to form a visually pleasing relationship between the decorative items and the art piece.
-Use several taller globes to complete the effect making it appear as a integrated display.
+Use several taller globes to complete the effect, making it appear as an integrated display.

-1. Don't match everything or you'll end up with a theme-like room.
-Mix accessories, patterns and colors so your space looks original and unique.
+- Don't match everything, or you'll end up with a theme-like room.
+Mix accessories, patterns, and colors, so your space looks original and unique.

-3. Don't use old college things in your apartment.
-Send them off to the thrift store and start anew by updating accessories
+- Don't use old college things in your apartment.
+Send them off to the thrift store and start anew by updating accessories.

 © 2018 Linda Chechar